Lisa Pieraccini

 Bio/CV:

-Lisa C. Pieraccini works on the material culture of the ancient Mediterranean with special emphasis on ancient Italy (namely, the Etruscans and Romans).
-She lived in Italy for many years where she taught and conducted research in Rome and southern Etruria.
-Her interests include ancient Mediterranean artistic exchange, craft connectivity, funeral art and ritual as well as decolonization and indigeneity.
-She also works on reception studies and the shifting constructs of identity in the visual programs of ancient and neoclassical monuments.
-Dr. Pieraccini has published a variety of articles and book chapters on a wide range of subject matter including Etruscan wall painting, funerary rituals, the Etruscan contextualization of Greek myth, the Grand Tour, collection histories, issues of indigeneity, and the curious re-use of ancient art in modern media.
+Lisa C. Pieraccini works on the material culture of the ancient Mediterranean with special emphasis on ancient Italy.
+She taught and conducted research in Rome and southern Etruria for several years.
+Her interests in ancient Mediterranean art reflect global and cross disciplinary approaches to understanding the past.
+Issues related to decolonization and indigeneity as well as reception studies, digital humanities, cultural heritage and antiquity in film are just some of the subjects explored in her courses.
+Dr. Pieraccini has published a variety of articles and book chapters on a wide range of subject matter dedicated to the Etruscans, the historical and cultural impact of the Grand Tour, collection histories and the curious re-use of ancient art in modern media.

 Select publications